cabal-club/cable/readme.md

 * [9.
 Informative References](#9-informative-references)

 ## 0. Background
-[Cabal][Cabal] is an existing distributed peer-to-peer computer program for private group chat.
+[Cabal][Cabal] is the pre-cursor iteration of this new protocol: an existing distributed peer-to-peer computer program for private group chats.
 It operates in a fashion differently from the typical server-client model, where no machine is either an official nor *de facto* authority over others in the network.
 Instead, peers collaborate with each other to share documents to build an eventually-consistent view of the shared data.

 Cabal's original protocol was based off of [hypercore][hypercore], which was found to have limitations and trade-offs that didn't suit Cabal's needs well.